 1. Free and open-source

 Python is an open-source and free programming language.
-The source code is easily available to download.
+The source code is easily available to download from the Python GitHub repo.
 You can use it freely and even make modifications for specific use or distribution.
 Its open-source nature encourages collaboration and boosts innovation.
 Developers across the world can contribute, which improves the quality of the software significantly.

 While developing software, we might need to change the system.
 And if the programming language used for the project is written in assembly language, then you’ll have to make changes to the code to run on another platform.
 This can be very time-consuming, and you might encounter unexpected errors.
 Thankfully, there are no such issues with the Python language.
 The reason is, it is portable.
 It is a cross-platform language, compatible with most operating systems including Windows, Mac, and Linux.
 It allows you to write code once and run anywhere, provided you are not using system-dependent features.